Electronic Punks

-Electronic Punks is a video by the British electronic band The Prodigy, released on VHS in 1995.
+Electronic Punks is a 1995 video by the British electronic band The Prodigy.
+It was released on VHS in 1995 and broadcast on MTV.
 It includes videos, live performances and rehearsals.
-Electronic Punks was broadcast on MTV.

-The live sections of the video were recorded at The Apollo in Manchester, the De Montfort Hall in Leicester, Town & Country in Leeds & the Brighton Centre in Brighton all on the band's Poison Tour.
-Towards the very end of the VHS tape, after the final credits (which uses the music from the Prodigy track "We Eat Rhythm"), a documentary is shown, which involves the making of the music video to the song Poison.
+The live sections of the video were recorded on dates of the band's Poison tour: at The Apollo in Manchester, The De Montfort Hall in Leicester, The Town & Country Club in Leeds, and The Brighton Centre in Brighton.
+After the final credits of the video (which are accompanied by the rare The Prodigy track "We Eat Rhythm") there is a documentary of making of the music video to The Prodigy track "Poison".

-The video reached number 3 in the UK music video chart.
+The video reached number 3 in the UK music-video chart.